Seed Regulatory Modernization

 CSGA administers one of the world’s largest seed crop certification systems, certifying over 1.2 million acres annually of over sixty different crop kinds.
 We set seed crop standards and certify seed crops with the guidance of strong grassroots representation from a board of seed grower directors, government advisors, provincial branches and seed sector experts, and our open and transparent public consultations.
 We are a respected, science-based, global leader, supporting innovation, new technologies, and the growth of the Canadian seed sector.

-In the SRM Task Team final reports (see “Understanding SRM” below), we saw strong alignment with our views, including:
+In the SRM Task Team final reports (see “Latest SRM Updates”), we saw strong alignment with our views, reinforcing the existing trust and relationship between CSGA and government, including:

 recognition for the important role CSGA plays in a modern seed system and the importance of a national approach instead of a patchwork of regulation.